 The spillways were evaluated using design drawings, operational and maintenance procedures, and conditions observed in the field by AECOM.
-Additionally, hydrologic and hydraulic analyses were completed to evaluate the capacity of the spillway relative to inflow estimated for the 1,000-year flood event for the significant hazard potential Primary Ash Pond.
+Additionally, hydrologic and hydraulic analyses were completed to evaluate the capacity of the spillways relative to inflow estimated for the 1,000-year flood event for the significant hazard potential Bottom Ash Pond.
 The hazard potential classification assessment was performed by Stantec in 2016 in accordance with §257.73(a)(2).

-The spillways are comprised of concrete and sliplined corrugated metal pipes, which are non-erodible materials designed to carry sustained flows.
-The capacity of the spillway was evaluated using hydrologic and hydraulic analysis performed per §257.82(a).
-The analysis found that the spillways can adequately manage flow during peak discharge resulting from the 1,000-year storm event without overtopping of the embankments.
-The hydrologic and hydraulic analyses are discussed in the CCR Rule Report: Initial Inflow Design Flood Control System Plan for Primary Ash Pond at Newton Power Station (October 2016).
+Three separate spillways are present: a high-density polyethylene (HDPE) pipe conduit and riser, a riprap-lined emergency spillway, and a pumping station with HDPE discharge pipes.
+All of the spillways are constructed with non-erodible materials that are designed to carry sustained flows.
+The capacity of the spillways, was evaluated using hydrologic and hydraulic analysis performed per §257.82(a).
+The analysis found that the spillways can adequately manage flow during peak discharge resulting from the 1,000-year storm event without uncontrolled overtopping of the embankments.
+The hydrologic and hydraulic analyses are discussed in the CCR Rule Report: Initial Inflow Design Flood Control System Plan for Bottom Ash Pond at Baldwin Energy Complex (October 2016).
 Operational and maintenance procedures are in place to repair any issues with the spillways and remove debris or other obstructions from the spillways, as evidenced by the conditions observed by AECOM.
-As a result, these procedures are appropriate for maintaining the spillways.
-Therefore, the Primary Ash Pond meets the requirements in §257.73(d)(1)(v).
+As a result, these procedures are appropriate for maintaining the spillway.
+Therefore, the Bottom Ash Pond meets the requirements in §257.73(d)(1)(v).